apache/doris/docs/en/administrator-guide/dynamic-partition.md

 * `dynamic_partition.time_zone`

-    The time zone of the dynamic partition, if not filled in, defaults to the time zone of the current machine's system, such as `Asia/Shanghai`, if you want to know the supported TimeZone, you can run `TimeZone.getAvailableIDs()` in Java.
+    The time zone of the dynamic partition, if not filled in, defaults to the time zone of the current machine's system, such as `Asia/Shanghai`, if you want to know the supported TimeZone, you can found in `https://en.wikipedia.org/wiki/List_of_tz_database_time_zones`.

 * `dynamic_partition.start`